 14.6 Heavy Equipment Operator Apprentices

-a) An indentured Heavy Equipment Operator Apprentice entering the industry who has taken pre-employment training through the Operating Engineers Training Institute of Ontario will work for his first 1,000 hours at fifty percent (50%) of the current base rate for the machine which he is operating.
+a) An indentured Heavy Equipment Operator Apprentice entering the industry who has taken pre-employment training through the Operating Engineers Training Institute of Ontario will work for their first 1,000 hours at fifty percent (50%) of the current base rate for the machine which they are operating.

-b) When an Apprentice has completed his first 1,000 hours plus all of the related training provided for in the Training Standards of the Training Fund, and after written assessment by the Employer and the Training Fund, each Apprentice will be employed for the next 1,000 hours at sixty percent (60%) of the current base rate for his classification.
+b) When an Apprentice has completed their first 1,000 hours plus all of the related training provided for in the Training Standards of the Training Fund, and after written assessment by the Employer and the Training Fund, each Apprentice will be employed for the next 1,000 hours at sixty percent (60%) of the current base rate for their classification.

-c) When an Apprentice has completed 2,000 hours plus all of the related training provided for in the Training Standards of the Training Fund, and after written assessment by the Employer and the Training Fund, each Apprentice will be employed for the next 500 hours at seventy-five percent (75%) of the current base rate for his classification.
+c) When an Apprentice has completed 2,000 hours plus all of the related training provided for in the Training Standards of the Training Fund, and after written assessment by the Employer and the Training Fund, each Apprentice will be employed for the next 500 hours at seventy-five percent (75%) of the current base rate for their classification.

 d) After completion of 2,500 hours of on-the-job training and all related training as from time to time specified by the Training Fund the Apprentice will then fit into the work force at the rate of pay provided for in the Collective Agreement.